 We wanted to design an experiment to test how well people can tell which color combination has the strongest contrast.
 For a quick introduction, please watch this short video of the experiment demoed on an Oculus Quest 2.

 The WCAG Success Criterion 1.4.3 requires a ratio of 4.5:1 for regular text and 3:1 for large text.
 It is one of the simplest tests for web accessibility compliance because it can be evaluated via an algorithm (Details: Luminosity Contrast Ratio Algorithm).
 Because text that is larger and has wider character strokes is easier to read at a lower contrast.
 This allows creators to use a wider range of color choices for large text.

 Large scale text is defined as a font size of at least 18 point or 14 point bold.
 An important and often missed detail in the general understanding of this requirement is that the user’s display and browser play a large part in the calculation.
 The actual sizing of the text and the contrast perception change due to the proximity of the user’s eye to the screen and the actual lighting in the room.
 In virtual environments, we can control those factors on top of the standard WCAG readability guidelines that usually end at the screen level of traditional 2D displays.

-The distance to the navigation is 4 meters, height of the font is 0.15 meters resulting in a perceived size of 37.5 dmm (roughly calculated to 106 point).
+The distance to the navigation is 4 meters, height of the font is 0.15 meters resulting in a perceived size of 37.5 dmm (roughly calculated to 106 points).

 The goal for the user is to choose which color combination they perceive to have the strongest contrast of the two options presented.
-By running this experiment on multiple devices we are curious to see if any patterns develop on specific platforms for assumptions of color combinations that have stronger contrast than others.
-We are also introducing the testing on Virtual Reality headsets in this exploration.
+By running this experiment on multiple devices, we are curious to see if any patterns develop on specific platforms for assumptions of color combinations that have stronger contrast than others.
+We are also introducing the testing of virtual reality headsets in this exploration.